 2. Research

 Logos are less drawing and more research.
 If you want your logo to stand out and create an epic impact, invest as many hours in research as you can.
-Think of research hours as cement pillars your brand will stand on – the more quality hours you put, the solid and meaningful will be the foundation.
+Before firing up a logo creator or business logo maker, think of research hours as cement pillars your brand will stand on – the more quality hours you put, the solid and meaningful will be the foundation.

 You can either simply search on Google about your industry’s logos to analyze your competitors.
 Or, visit websites like Logopond to get inspiration from thousands of logos displayed there.